-As healthcare providers in any profession, we all face challenges when it comes to medical billing.
+As healthcare providers in any profession, we all face issues and challenges when it comes to medical billing.
 Whether it is revolves around claims, payments, patient cooperation, or the software we use to operate our revenue cycle, we all face something.

 1) Patient Education

 Keeping your patients educated and informed when it comes to their billing is a challenge all providers face.
 Research shows that when a patient knows more about their bill (balance, payment methods, and options) they are more likely to make their payment.
 Quality practice management software, EHR, and billing software can help you accomplish this more effectively.

 2) On-time Payments

 Whether it be from the insurance company or a payment directly from the patient, making sure you get a payment in a timely fashion is sometimes difficult.
 Certain vendors of medical billing software offer help to increase on-time patient payments.

 It could be the software you are currently using or the lack of software at all but providers that offer fewer ways to make payments will see a decrease in on-time payments.
 Make sure you offer multiple options including online payments and credit card payments.
 Increasing accessibility is always a plus.